Blizzardbay/SAMR/README.md

 The Orginal Git License
 =======

-The software is a reverse-engineered version of a commercial software published more than 30 years ago.
+The software is a reverse-engineered version of commercial software published more than 30 years ago.
 The current copyright holder is SoftVoice, Inc. (www.text2speech.com)

 Any attempt to contact the company failed.
 The website was last updated in the year 2009.
-The status of the original software can therefore best described as Abandonware (http://en.wikipedia.org/wiki/Abandonware)
+The status of the original software can therefore best be described as Abandonware (http://en.wikipedia.org/wiki/Abandonware)

-As long this is the case I cannot put my code under any specific open source software license Use it at your own risk.
+As long this is the case I cannot put my code under any specific open-source software license Use it at your own risk.